The Ultimate Kenya Safari Travel Guide

 What to include in your Kenya safari packing list depends on the time of year you are visiting, the activities you will be undertaking and the luggage restrictions on the transport you will be using.
 Bear in mind that some hotels and lodges have laundry services, so you don't need multiple changes of clothing.

 Kenyans generally dress casually in shorts, jeans, sandals and trainers.
-This attire is acceptable in public places, unless otherwise stated.
-Restaurants and hotels do sometimes have dress codes, which is usually smart- or business-casual.
+This attire is acceptable in public places unless otherwise stated.
+Restaurants and hotels do sometimes have dress codes, which are usually smart- or business-casual.
 Be sure to dress modestly if you are visiting a cultural centre or a place of worship.

 Early-morning game drives in open vehicles can be very chilly, but the day will heat up quickly as the sun rises – so it's always best to dress in layers.
 Evening drives can also be cold, so consider a beanie, scarf and gloves if you’re on safari during Kenya's winter months (June to August).